 Alexandria took our top spot for its high scores in low unemployment rate, diversity, high-wage job growth, creative class workers and educated individuals.
 The rankings also looked at access to high-speed internet access for businesses – where it ranked in the top scores – and the fact that Alexandria offers a wealth of incubators and support for startups helped the city knock its score out of the park.

-Iowa City ranked in our no. 2 spot for our 2017 list, not only has it ranked on our Top 100 Best Places to Live and Best College Towns, but its scores in job attainment rate, diversity and highly-educated community – in part to Iowa State University – put it at the top spot on the list.
+Iowa City ranked in our no. 2 spot for our 2017 list, not only has it ranked on our Top 100 Best Places to Live and Best College Towns, but its scores in job attainment rate, diversity and highly-educated community – in part to the University of Iowa – put it at the top spot on the list.
 The city is also massively affordable for those starting a business, with affordable housing, job wage growth and food affordability getting top scores.

 Again, ranked on our Top 100 Best Places to Live and Best College Towns, Chapel Hill came in third on our list for entrepreneurs.
 This city is a mecca for creative class workers and educated individuals.
 As a city set in the Research Triangle along with Raleigh and Durham, Chapel Hill received top scores for its high-wage job growth, diversity and household income growth as a whole – all while keeping its small town charm.